Automation capabilities of Azure Sentinel

-Using Microsoft threat intelligence and analytics, Azure Sentinel correlates alerts into incidents and identifies attacks based on your data.
+Using Microsoft threat intelligence and analytics, Microsoft Sentinel correlates alerts into incidents and identifies attacks based on your data.
 It then places them on a visual map, so malicious traffic can be analyzed and quickly handled with built-in orchestration and automation of typical tasks.

-Azure Sentinel also includes user behavior analytics to help to identify anomalies, compromised identities, and malicious insider actions.
+Microsoft Sentinel also includes user behavior analytics to help to identify anomalies, compromised identities, and malicious insider actions.

-“Azure Sentinel’s AI-driven correlation engine and behavior-based analytics reduced the number of false positives for the SOC team by up to 79%, and it reduced the amount of labor associated with advanced investigations by 80% resulting in an improved MTTR (Mean Time to Repair).” – Forrester
+“Microsoft Sentinel’s AI-driven correlation engine and behavior-based analytics reduced the number of false positives for the SOC team by up to 79%, and it reduced the amount of labor associated with advanced investigations by 80% resulting in an improved MTTR (Mean Time to Repair).” – Forrester

 When you are handling threats that can affect the whole business, every second matters.
-Azure Sentinel correlates security alerts and signals from different data sources – applications, devices, services, networks, infrastructure, and users – regardless of their place (on-premises, in Azure, or in any other cloud).
+Microsoft Sentinel correlates security alerts and signals from different data sources – applications, devices, services, networks, infrastructure, and users – regardless of their place (on-premises, in Azure, or in any other cloud).

 You can create security playbooks to respond to alerts.
 They are collections of procedural responses to an alert, based on Azure Logic Apps.
 Playbooks can be run manually or configured to be triggered automatically.